rodrite/jekyll-now/_posts/2016-8-24-solr-topic-stream-function.md

 		SolrParams solrPararms =  new MultiMapSolrParams(topicQueryParams);

-		TopicStream topicStream = new TopicStream(zookeeperHost,         // Host address for the zookeeper service housing the collections
-		                                         "checkpoints",   // The collection to store the topic checkpoints "gettingstarted",// The collection to query for the topic records "topicId",       // The id of the topic -1,              // checkpoint every X tuples, if set -1 it will checkpoint after each run. solrPararms);    // The query parameters for the TopicStream
+		TopicStream topicStream = new TopicStream(zookeeperHost,  // Host address for the zookeeper "checkpoints",   // The collection to store the topic checkpoints "gettingstarted",// The collection to query for the topic records "topicId",       // The id of the topic -1,              // checkpoint every X tuples, if set -1 it will checkpoin after each run. solrPararms);    // The query parameters for the TopicStream

 		DaemonStream daemonStream = new DaemonStream(topicStream, // The underlying stream to run.
                              "prueba",    // The id of the daemon 1000,        // The interval at which to run the internal stream 500);        // The internal queue size for the daemon stream.
-Tuples will be placed in the queue
+Tuples will be placed in the daemonStream.setStreamContext(context);
-		                                                          // as they are read by the internal internal thread.
-		                                                          // Calling read() on the daemon stream reads records from the internal queue.

-		daemonStream.setStreamContext(context);
 		daemonStream.open();

-		workWithTuples(daemonStream); //here we work with the Tuples
+		workWithTuples(daemonStream); //here we work with the Tuples daemonStream.close();

-		daemonStream.close();
   }

 	private static void workWithTuples(DaemonStream daemonStream) {
 		while(true) {